RlapsRisk® BC

 Citations

-3. Long-term hazard of recurrence in HER2+ breast cancer patients untreated with anti-HER2 therapy, Strasser-Weippl et al. 2015, BMC
+5. Long-term hazard of recurrence in HER2+ breast cancer patients untreated with anti-HER2 therapy, Strasser-Weippl et al. 2015, BMC.

 The device is currently under development, and not for clinical use.
+Not FDA cleared or approved for use in USA.
 Please contact Owkin for more information.
 Images shown may represent the range of products, or be for illustration purposes only, and may not be an exact representation of the product.

 Manufacturer: Owkin France.
 RlapsRisk® BC is a trademark of Owkin Inc. European Patent Application No. EP21306284.7 / International Application No. PCT/US2022/043692